GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/objectives.rst

 ::

     cd <somewhere convenient>
-    tar xvf niriimg_tutorial_datapkg-v1.tar
+    tar xvf niriim_tutorial_datapkg-extended-v1.tar
-    bunzip2 niriimg_tutorial/playdata/*.bz2
+    bunzip2 niriimg_tutorial/playdata/example1/*.bz2

-The datasets are found in the subdirectory ``niriimg_tutorial/playdata``, and we will work in the subdirectory named ``niriimg_tutorial/playground``.
+The datasets are found in the subdirectory ``niriimg_tutorial/playdata/example1``, and we will work in the subdirectory named ``niriimg_tutorial/playground``.

-Finally, for this short version, additional files that would normally be created during the workshop but are not due to the time constraint need to be download and added to the ``niriimg_tutorial/playground`` directory.
+Finally, for this short version, additional files that would normally be created during the full workshop but are not due to the time constraint will need to be download and added to the ``niriimg_tutorial/playground`` directory.

 `<https://drive.google.com/file/d/1sJd8bHUFZ3-dNVT3_VllcqplnoSZr4LJ/view?usp=sharing>`_